keithalewis/papers/ct.md

 # Category Theory

+Monads are all the rage lately.
+Google `monad` to gauge how popular.
+You will come across the wags repeating Saunders Mac Clane's definition

+> A monad is a monoid in the category of endfuctors.

+There is more to mathematics than statements that are either true or false.

+Don't ask me how I happen to have a copy of _Categories for the Working Mathematician_ with an enscription to Samuel Eilenberg.
+> To Sammy,
+> Who was right there at the start
+> and who _is_ a working mathematician with my admiration.
+> Saunders
+My wife told me I can't tell you the truth.

+What he actually said, among other things people are too busy/distracted to read.

 I was looking up a David Hilbert quote and came across this:

 > Besides it is an error to believe that rigour is the enemy of simplicity.